BaraaSoft/TasksAndNotes/README.md

 # TasksAndNotes
-Exploring testing With React and Redux
+Exploring testing with React and Redux by making note taking app.